farzamani/miDGD/README.md

 The miDGD model is inspired and adapted from the Deep Generative Decoder (DGD) model, specifically scDGD [(https://doi.org/10.1093/bioinformatics/btad497)](https://doi.org/10.1093/bioinformatics/btad497) and multiDGD [(https://doi.org/10.1101/2023.08.23.554420)](https://doi.org/10.1101/2023.08.23.554420).

 The repository of the respective model is [scDGD](https://github.com/Center-for-Health-Data-Science/scDGD/) and [multiDGD](https://github.com/Center-for-Health-Data-Science/multiDGD).
+The minimal version of scDGD and multiDGD serve as the building block of the miDGD model.